bkkpro1980/BadPoint/README.md

-# BadPoint
+# InfilSense
- a super bad script for entry point
+ a very epic script for entry point

 ```lua
 --[[This is made by